lacework/terraform-provisioning/docs/integrate_azure_using_azure_cloud_shell.md

 For more information about the Lacework CLI, see https://github.com/lacework/go-sdk/wiki/CLI-Documentation.

 ## Enable Azure Compliance and Activity Log Integrations
-Cloud Shell also has a built-in file editor that will give you a more graphically appealing experience for editing files, use the following command to create a Terraform template named `main.tf`.
+Cloud Shell also has a built-in IDE for editing files, use the following command to create a Terraform template named `main.tf`.

 ```
 $ code main.tf
 ```

-Inside this file add the following code snippet that will configure both, Azure Compliance and Activity Log Integrations.
-The code leverages our Terraform modules to create resources in you Azure Portal as well as connecting such resources to you Lacework account.
-To customize these modules look at the [following input parameters](https://github.com/lacework/terraform-provisioning/tree/master/azure#inputs).
+The following code snippet configures monitoring of Azure Cloud resource configuration for compliance, and monitoring of Activity Log.
+The code leverages Lacework Terraform modules to create required resources in Azure Portal as well as connecting such resources to Lacework.

+Copy/Paste the following code snippet into the `main.tf` file and save it.

 ```hcl
 provider "azuread" {}